Madhura0918/Electricity-Billing-System-/README.md

-# ⚡ Electricity Billing System
+# ⚡PowerPay - Electricity Billing System

 **A smart and simple software to automate meter readings, calculate bills, and support online payments.**